 A neat feature is the ability to choose your writing style for the piece you’re working on.

-After choosing a writing style, click the report again to see how the software interprets the text based on the new chosen style.
+After choosing a writing style, click the report again to see how the software interprets the text based on the new rules.

 Choose a version or dialect of English using the Language drop-down menu.
 Choose between British, American, Australian, Canadian, and general English.
 Handy for when you’re writing for different markets or audiences.